 We love Luang Prabang as a destination for families because the pace is slower than most major Southeast Asian countries and there are plenty of kid centric activities that can keep every age entertained.
 Take a look at the 8 things we think every family should put on their itinerary when visiting this beautiful city in Laos.

 The draw here is to come and learn about rice planting, harvesting and cooking.
-But, our family enjoyed the other aspects of this full days worth of activities at the Living Land Company.
+But, our family enjoyed the other aspects of this full days worth of activities at The Living Land Farm.
 Make your own juice from sugar cane, take a basket weaving lesson, and dine on some of the absolute best food in the whole country!
 Our family used our portable gluten tester called the Nima Sensor and this place was #nimatestedandpassed so even if you are gluten free, we recommend eating here.

 This is your go to to learn about textiles.
 Although some of the classes are multi-day endeavors, with smaller kids like mine were when we visited, they recommend a tie dyeing family class.
 Don't be fooled by the appearance that this will be one of those things your family has done a million times at home.
 Trust us, your kids didn't learn which leaves made green and then went through the garden to find them.
 This was hard work but so well worth it and even the five-year-old had a blast creating.
 I loved that they give you a rundown of silk worms and the industry itself before you begin your class.
 Also, this is a great place to purchase hand made textiles.
 They are pricey but worth it once you watch them hard at work.
 They also have a dining facility here if your family needs some nourishment after creating their masterpieces.
 Visiting at night?
 Don't miss the Outdoor Movie experience here!